6 Signs You’re Addicted To Working Out

 Do you stress out if you occasionally have to miss one of your workouts?

-Well, my friend, there is a good chance that you’ve been bitten by the gym-obsession bug.
+If this sounds like you, there’s a good chance that you’ve been bitten by the gym-obsession bug.

 The reality is that life gets in the way for everyone sometimes – and yes, that includes even the most dedicated gym-goers.